|

 praised.

-I watched this movie for the
+I watched

-first time on Studiocanal's 2012 Blu-ray release,
+this movie for the first time on Studiocanal's

-featuring a restoration of Plague of the
+2012 Blu-ray release, featuring a restoration of Plague

-Zombies based on an original negative.
-The
+of the Zombies based on an original

-result is a gloriously high-definition rendition
+negative.
+The result is a gloriously

-of both image and audio.
-The rather ineffective
+high-definition rendition of both image and

-day-for-night shots (most of which clearly remain
+(most of which clearly remain daylight shots)

-daylight shots) have not been corrected,
+have not been corrected, respecting the original

-features a number of extras, the most exciting of
+extras, the most exciting of those being a

-of the Zombies.
+Zombies.

 Plague of the Zombies is a